broooklynp/reading-level-classification/README.md

 We compared several pretrained transformer models:
 - RoBERTa-large
 - DistilBERT
-- XLNet
+- XLNet-case
-- ERNIE
+- ERNIE 2.0

-We chose DistilBERT for final training because it provided the best balance of loss, accuracy, and training speed, without overfitting to the training set.
+We chose **DistilBERT** for final training because it provided the best balance of loss, accuracy, and training speed, without overfitting to the training set.

 ## Classification Approach
 1. Fine-tune each model on the labeled fiction dataset
 2. Predict: Elementary (0), Middle (1), or High (2) School
+3. Test model on held-out fiction test set
-3. Evaluate generalization on nonfiction passages
+4. Evaluate generalization on nonfiction passages
-4. Error analysis to understand misclassifications
+5. Error analysis to understand misclassifications

 ## Evaluation
 We report: